alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 ## Features that are planned but have not yet been elaborated
 - Support for adding column(s) to a dataset
 - Support for joins
+- Performance tests incl. profiling and benchmarking
-- Streaming read: wrap DataFrame.toLocalIterator() as a reducible coll for processing with transducers
+- Streaming read: wrap DataFrame.toLocalIterator() as a reducible coll for processing with transducers (example: more efficient conversion to a tech.ml.dataset or Tablecloth dataset)
 - Streaming write?
 - Load data from stage using DataFrameReader
 - Save data to stage using DataFrameWriter